Skip to main content

 • “Skogdal also seems very replayable, unlocking new paths throughout the world on subsequent playthroughs, as well as new characters with their own interesting starting decks.”

-• “I might have a problem that the map has a few choices (so far), but when it comes to replayability, it's been good so far.”
+• “I might be a problem that the map has a few limited choices so far, but in terms of replayability, it's still going strong.”

 • optimization